sabiase96/singed_website/README.md

 Legends.
 So, why not combine the two?

 It's just a chatGPT generated poem with a baisc .png image file over the paragraphs for now.
-I'll have to get more creative as I lean new things!
+I'll have to get more creative as I learn new things!